aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 ### Tables

-Aspose.Words also enables to translate tables into DOM, as shown below:
+Aspose.Words also allows to translate tables into DOM, as shown below:

 | Markdown feature                                             | Aspose.Words                                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |